Amon-Ra St. Brown Player Prop Bets for NFL Week 14 | Detroit vs. Denver 12/12/2021

 Season Stats

-- This season St.Brown has caught 49 passes on 64 targets for 438 yards and one touchdown, averaging 36.5 yards per game.
+- St.Brown has put together 438 yards (on 49 catches) and one touchdown.
+He has been targeted 64 times, and is putting up 36.5 yards per game.

 - St.Brown has seen the ball thrown his way seven times in the red zone this season, 16.3% of his team's 43 red zone pass attempts.

-- The Lions have run 59.3% passing plays and 40.7% rushing plays this season.
-They rank 29th in the NFL in scoring.
+- The Lions have thrown the ball in 59.3% of their plays from scrimmage this year while running the ball 40.7% of the time.
+This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for St.Brown's matchup with the Broncos.